vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 ...
 ```

-The first thing to note in the above examples is that everything takes place purely within `go` space, and there is no MySQL server nor library involved. `schemadiff` is purely programmatic, and makes heavy use of Vitess' [`sqlparser`](https://github.com/vitessio/vitess/tree/main/go/vt/sqlparser) library.
+The first thing to note in the above examples is that everything takes place purely within `go` space, and MySQL is not involved. `schemadiff` is purely programmatic, and makes heavy use of Vitess' [`sqlparser`](https://github.com/vitessio/vitess/tree/main/go/vt/sqlparser) library.

 ## sqlparser